 -enabled (bool) (new): determines if user account is enabled or disabled.
 Optional.

 -date_modified (int) (new): last modified date of the ntuser.dat file (this is set when the user last logs off, when the current user makes a setting that writes to the registry, or when the current user locks/unlocks the session).
 Optional.

+-days_since_modified (int) (new): The number of days since the ntuser.dat file was last modified.
+The value should be rounded up to the next whole integer as policy generally dictates a value less than or equal to a specific integer.
+Optional.

 -filepath (string) (new): The filepath element specifies the absolute path for the ntuser.dat file on the machine.
 A directory cannot be specified as a filepath.
 Optional.

 -last_write_time (int) (new): This entity is the last time that the key or any of its value entries were modified.
 The value of this entity represents the FILETIME structure which is a 64-bit value representing the number of 100-nanosecond intervals since January 1, 1601 (UTC).
 Last write time can be queried on a key or name.
 When collecting only information about a registry key the last write time will be the time the key or any of its entries was written to.
 When collecting only information about a registry name the last write time will be the time the name was written to.
 See the RegQueryInfoKey function lpftLastWriteTime.
 Optional.